Arthur Holland (referee)

 Arthur Holland (26 November 1916 – March 1987) was an English football referee.

 Career

 Born in Barnsley, Holland became a Football League linesman in 1947 and graduated to the Referees List in 1951, taking charge of the FA Amateur Cup Final in 1959.
-Later, in the same year he was appointed to the FIFA List and later refereed in the 1963 European Cup Final between Benfica and Milan.
-He ended his domestic refereeing career with the 1964 FA Cup Final between West Ham United and Preston North End.
-A few weeks later his final match was the European Nations Cup Final between Spain and the USSR in Madrid.
+Later, in the same year he was appointed to the FIFA List and later refereed in the 1963 European Cup final between Benfica and Milan.
+He ended his domestic refereeing career with the 1964 FA Cup final between West Ham United and Preston North End.
+A few weeks later his final match was the 1964 European Nations' Cup final between Spain and the Soviet Union in Madrid.

 Outside football, he worked as a miner from 1935 and after his refereeing retirement as a publican, running The Paddy public house in Kendray, Barnsley.